 What brands make smart air conditioners?

 Some brands are ahead of others, and there is a great range of smart air conditioners out there.
-Look for brands like LG, Mitsubishi Electric and Samsung to offer some innovative smart air conditioners.
+To offer some innovative smart air conditioners, look for brands including:

 Generally, companies put most of their time and effort into developing split system air conditioners.
 Not only does this result in split systems being – most of the time – the best option for the house, but it also makes split systems the best bet for having a smart air conditioner.
 With the great range out there, chances are there’s one that’s right for you.